ClashLuke/CCLib/readme.md

 ## ToDo
 The following things have to be done
-- [ ] Check if ASM CRCs have the same result as C CRC
-- [x] Add AES ASM instructions
 - [ ] Security Analysis (Review)
 - [ ] Benchmark on ARMv8, SSE4.2 compatible CPU and AMD GPUs.